Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 For number 1. that means: `req` data you set in `vcl_recv` and `vcl_hash` will be available in states like `vcl_pass` and `vcl_miss`.

 For number 2. that means: if you were in `vcl_deliver` and you set a value on `req` and then triggered a restart, the value would be available in `vcl_recv`.
 Yet, if you were in `vcl_miss` for example and you set `req.http.X-Foo` and let's say in `vcl_fetch` you look at the response from the origin and see the origin sent you back a 5xx status, you might decide you want to restart the request and try again.
 But if you were expecting `X-Foo` to be set on the `req` object when the code in `vcl_recv` was re-executed, you'd be wrong.
-That's because the header was set on the `req` object while it was in a state that is executed on a cluster node; and so the `req` data set there doesn't persist a restart.
+That's because the header was set on the `req` object while it was in a state that is executed on a 'cluster shield' node; and so the `req` data set there doesn't persist a restart.

-> SUMMARY: MODIFICATIONS ON THE 'CLUSTER' DON’T PERSIST TO 'EDGE'
+> Summary: modifications on the 'cluster shield' node don't persist to 'cluster edge' node.

 If you're starting to think: "this makes things tricky", you'd be right :-)

+The earlier diagram visualizes the approach for how a request inside of a POP will reach a specific cache node (i.e. "clustering") but it doesn't cover how "[shielding](https://docs.fastly.com/guides/performance-tuning/)" works, which effectively is a _nested_ clustering process.

+Let's dig into Shielding next...

 ### Shielding